Technical Review by

 We think Defender makes sense as a baseline for organizations already invested in the Microsoft stack.
 The native integration is hard to beat, and the pricing is competitive, especially on E5 licensing.
 With that said, the spam filtering, admin features, and phishing protection are not as developed as the dedicated third-party solutions on this list.
 If you need granular policy control or face sophisticated targeted attacks, a dedicated third-party solution layered on top will give you stronger coverage.

 We've looked at almost 50 email security solutions to create this list.
-Here's some other vendors we highly rated, with strong solutions for you to consider.
+Here are some other vendors we rate highly, with strong solutions worth considering depending on your environment.

-Email security solution with spam filtering and threat intelligence for MSPs.
+Email security solution with spam filtering and threat intelligence, popular with MSPs.

-An ICES tool that protects both inbound and outbound emails against phishing, BEC, and account takeover.
+An ICES tool that protects inbound and outbound emails against phishing, BEC, and account takeover.

-A cloud-based platform protecting emails from phishing with API-first security and Zero Trust integration.
+A cloud-based platform protecting email from phishing with API-first security and Zero Trust integration.

-An AI-driven platform securing email with real-time detection and autonomous response capabilities.
-Focused on Enterprise.
+An AI-driven platform securing email with real-time detection and autonomous response, focused on enterprise.

-An AI-driven platform protecting emails with encryption, real-time detection, and adaptive controls.
-Now part of KnowBe4.
+An AI-driven platform with encryption, real-time detection, and adaptive controls, now part of KnowBe4.

-An integrated email security platform with real-time threat intelligence and advanced filtering capabilities.
+An integrated email security platform with real-time threat intelligence and advanced filtering.

 A cloud-native platform with AI-driven detection, user training, and automated remediation.

-A cloud-based tool protecting inbound and outbound emails from spam, malware, and phishing.
-Designed for MSPs.
+A cloud-based tool protecting inbound and outbound email from spam, malware, and phishing, designed for MSPs.

-A zero-trust platform securing inbound and outbound emails against phishing, malware, and spam.
+A zero-trust platform securing inbound and outbound email against phishing, malware, and spam.

 An AI-powered platform with real-time scanning and managed incident response.

-An AI-powered cloud platform securing emails, mobile, and browser apps against phishing.
+An AI-powered cloud platform securing email, mobile, and browser apps against phishing.

-Sublime Defend is a programmable cloud security platform that hunts for email threats and auto-triages end user reports.
+A programmable cloud security platform that hunts for email threats and auto-triages end-user reports.

-Broadcom's enterprise secure email gateway, designed to secure cloud-based and on-premises email systems.
+Broadcom's enterprise secure email gateway, designed to secure cloud-based and on-premises email.

-A cloud-native solution safeguarding inbound and outbound emails against phishing, malware, and spam.
+A cloud-native solution safeguarding inbound and outbound email against phishing, malware, and spam.

 |